ACTIVISM

 Back in the late 1960s and early 1970s, Madison was a hotbed of antiwar action.
 I was part of high school student walkouts, and I often went downtown for rallies that turned into riots once the police arrived with their clubs and tear gas.
 I always wore a coat with big enough pockets to carry bandanas, along with baking soda and water to mix up the tear gas antidote.

 The Sterling Hall bombing was inspired in part by the Kent State and Jackson State shootings which had occurred a few months earlier.
 State police in both incidents fired on students, killing four at Kent State and two at Jackson State.
-The Ohio State police actually bayoneted some of the protestors, a horrifying tactic that I read about in Les Misérables.
+The Ohio State police actually bayoneted some of the protestors, a horrifying tactic that in my teenage niavety I thought had not happened since the French Revolution.
 I was deeply affected by the searing image of a horrified teenager kneeling over the body of a murdered Kent State student.
 This girl, Mary Ann Veccio, was my age.
 It could have been me.
 While the Vietnam War was raging on the other side of the globe, it seemed that we were on the verge of a civil war here.
 Like one of the slogans seen on many signs and banners, “They can’t kill all of us,” I thought they could never stop us.

 For White kids my age, this was the first experience with violent political repression.
 Some of the older White activists I knew had been part of the civil rights movement and had gone south as allies for Black activists who constantly faced threats, assaults, and murder.
 For me, this was a more distant reality.
 As many journalists pointed out, this was the first time that middle-class White kids got gassed, clubbed, and even murdered.